NU-CUCIS/CrossPropertyTL/README.md

 This repository contains the code for performing cross-property deep transfer learning framework to predict materials properties using elemental fraction (EF), physical attribute (PA) or extracted features as the model input.
 The code provides the following functions:

 * Preprocess the customized dataset
-* Train a ElemNet (Tensorflow Version 2) model with a customized dataset.
+* Train a ElemNet model with a customized dataset.
 * Use a pre-trained ElemNet model to perform transfer learning on customized dataset.
 * Use a pre-trained ElemNet model to perform features extraction on customized dataset.
 * Predict material properties of new compound with a pre-trained ElemNet model.